 With significant community input and support, the new Complete Streets Ordinance, which codifies this more inclusive understanding of all new public and private infrastructure projects within the public right of way, is a follow-up to the 2011 Complete Streets Resolution (see below).
 These best practices are currently and will continue to be integrated into the public realm citywide.

 Ongoing Plans and Projects

 Recently Adopted Plans and Projects

 Airbnb and Short Term Rentals

 Are you interested in hosting guests with Airbnb, VRBO, or similar service?
-These activities are a commercial use and require a Special Use Permit.
+These activities are a commercial use and require a Special Use Permit in the Unified Government.
 Current hosts should apply immediately.
 Read more about short term rentals here.(PDF, 214KB)